 Foundation / Corporation

-Grants of up to $2,000 and grants of up to $20,000 to Ohio nonprofit organizations for the planning and production of humanities-related media documentary projects.
+Grants of up to $2,000 and grants of up to $20,000 to Ohio nonprofit organizations for the preparation, planning, and production of humanities-related media documentary projects.
 Applicants may be required to submit a draft prior to the final application.
 Funding is intended to support innovative film, digital, audio, and photographic projects that create a deeper understanding of history and culture.

 Ohio Humanities supports innovative humanities-informed documentary projects.
 This includes audio, digital, film, and photographic projects that have strong grounding in the humanities and are accessible to a broad public audience.
-Media projects should focus on topics that enhance understanding of Ohio and its culture, people, and history.
+Media projects should focus on topics that enhance an understanding of Ohio and its culture, people, and history.
 Project applications should demonstrate that the media program will be suitable for statewide and national audiences through internet or other digital platforms, broadcast, and exhibition.

-Planning and Preproduction Grants (monthly deadline): Grants may be used for planning and preproduction for a media project.
+II.
+Planning and Preproduction Grants: Grants may be used for planning and preproduction for a media project.
 Such grants may be used for research, consultations with humanities scholars, and preparing a script treatment or statement of user experience, and preliminary capture of material.

-Is your media project eligible for an Ohio Humanities grant?
+To consider whether a media project is eligible for an Ohio Humanities grant:

 Review Criteria for Media Proposals: